nre-learning/nrelabs-curriculum/lessons/lesson-16/stage3/guide.md

 Now that you have tried the `for` loop, lets up-level.
 In this part we will try `if` and `set` statement along with `for` loops.

-First, we want to start the Python interpreter and import `Template` module from Jinja2 library:
+First, we want to start the Python interpreter and import `Environment` module from Jinja2 library:

 ```
 python
-from jinja2 import Template
+from jinja2 import Environment
 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux1', 0)">Run this snippet</button>